Is engineering dangerous? In most instances no. But my near-death experience made me reflect on the sacrifices made by engineers before me.

 Losing control of the car

-Somewhere in our ascent, the car all of a sudden lost control for a few seconds.
-The car swerved one way and then slashed back the other way.
+Somewhere during our ascent, our car suddenly lost control for a few seconds.
+We swerved one way and then slashed back the other way.
+For a split second, we hugged the edge of the mountain where the guardrail was nonexistent.

-Then miraculously, the car suddenly regained traction.
-If it wasn’t for the 4-wheel drive and our tire chains, the day could have ended much differently.
+Miraculously, the car regained traction.
+If it wasn’t for the 4-wheel drive and our tire chains, the outcome could’ve been much different.

-So for the rest of the trip, we drove extra slow.
-Both of us were dead silent too, trying to grasp what had just happened.
-I remember the last thing I wanted to do was look to my right and see the long drop down the mountain.
+For the rest of the trip, we drove even slower.
+Both of us were dead silent, still in shock from what had just happened, while fearing another incident.
+I remember the last thing I wanted to do was look to my right and see the drop down the mountain.

-In the end, we reached the hydroelectric facility.
-We resolved the grounding issue, and we kept the hydro facility operational.
+In the end, we reached the hydroelectric facility with a harrowing story to tell.
+We successfully resolved the grounding issue and kept the hydro facility operational.

 What I experienced happens in many types of engineering to varying degrees.
-Dangers in engineering are not as uncommon as you may think.
+Dangers in engineering fieldwork aren’t as uncommon as you may think.

 - Reviewing a treacherous site for a potential new project